-5. Must emphasize high quality, durability, energy efficiency, sustainability, and mold resistance.
+5. Must emphasize high quality, durability, resiliency, energy efficiency, sustainability, and mold resistance.

 - Proof of Homeowner's Insurance. - Executed all required grant agreements, intake documents, and subrogation commitments.
+A recapture provision will be enforced through recorded deed restrictions, covenants, or other similar mechanisms, for a period not less than five (5) years.

-4. Homeownership assistance:
+4. Homeownership Assistance: